 That's when I pulled back to inspect the math behind each component individually.

 I used IO.inspect to print out the vectors for a shorter verse.
-Because this was shorter, the last 20 tokens were visibly padding token IDs.
-From here I printed each component of attention—query, key, value projected—and found that I hadn't excluded padding positions from the attention calculation.
+The last 20 tokens were clearly padding IDs.
+I traced query, key, and value projections and realized I wasn't excluding padding positions from attention.

 The fix was an additive mask that sets padding positions to negative infinity before softmax, effectively zeroing them out: